Find Affordable College Courses

 Doctor’s Degrees in Medieval Studies

 A doctor's degree in medieval studies is offered at 5 colleges in the United States.
-Approximately 57% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
-Also, 28.6% of medieval studies graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 25 of these students are from underrepresented racial-ethnic groups.
+Also, 12.5% of medieval studies graduates were international students.

 Education Levels of Medieval Studies Majors

-In 2020-2021, 7 doctor's degrees were awarded to medieval studies majors.
+During the most recent year for which data is available, 8 people earned their doctor's degree in medieval studies.
 This makes it the 233rd most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in medieval studies at each degree level.